Clothes, Shoes, Textile Recycling

 Hours: M-F 8am-4pm

 Partners: Kane County's electronics recycler, eWorks has partnered with RewearAble to collect clothing and textiles for reuse and recycling.
-Both organizations are non-profits that provide sustainable employment for adults with disabilities.
+Both organizations are non-profits that provide sustainable employment for people with special needs.

-Following drop-off, clothes and other items are sorted in Illinois and then follow one of four paths to reuse or recycling:
+Following drop-off, clothes and other items are cleaned and sorted before following one of four paths to reuse or recycling:

-- 50% are non-designer clothes in good repair, which are sold in bulk to wholesalers who distribute them to non-profit groups (homeless, etc) or sell them to brokers who ship to areas of need in developing countries for use
+- The bulk recieved are non-designer clothes in good repair, which are sold in bulk to wholesalers who distribute them to non-profit groups (homeless, etc) or sell them to brokers who ship to areas of need in developing countries for use

-- 15% are textiles in bad repair, which are processed for cleaning/painting rags
+- A smaller percentage are textiles in bad repair, which are processed for cleaning/painting rags

-- 5% is classified as "fall-out" and is bailed and sent for reuse in the textile industry
+- Less than 5% is classified as "fall-out" and is bailed and sent for reuse as fiber for home and car insulation

 H&M group receives textiles for recycling as one of many ways they are striving to fulfill their goals towards a sustainable future.
 H&M has garment-collection boxes in all stores around the world, making it easier for customers to give their garments a new life.
 When you drop off clothes you get a voucher.